 Use the experience as learning and build on it for next year!
 Please contact Women’s Health Action and we can work with you for the following year.
 Please make sure you still contact us by texting us your venue number and the number of latches (‘0’ in this case) to the number that is emailed to you.

 We suggest you settle everyone down at 10.20am.
-Follow this with a ten second count down just before 10.30am, this way as many breastfeeding women as possible will be able to get their children latched on at the same time.
+Follow this with a ten second count down just before 10.30am, this way as many parents as possible will be able to get their children latched on at the same time.

 A ‘counter’ is someone you (as the host) have identified before the event to count the number of children ‘latched on’ at your venue.
 It is best to choose someone who is not also participating.
 We suggest having at least one ‘counter’ for groups of less than 10, and at least two for groups greater than 10.

-As the count is for the number of latches, it is fine for breastfeeding children to be counted separately on each day.
+As the count is for the number of participants (children), it is fine for parents to be counted separately on each day.

 This is fine, but they must make sure it is only themselves and their baby in the photo.
-They cannot upload pictures of other people without their permission, and they can only be included in the official count once for that day.
+They cannot upload pictures of other people without their permission.

 The first week of August has been designated International World Breastfeeding Week (WBW) and ‘Big Latch On’ is held during these days as a celebration of World Breastfeeding Week.
 It commemorates the Innocenti Declaration made by WHO and UNICEF policy August 1990 to protect, promote and support breastfeeding.
 You can read more about WBW at http://worldbreastfeedingweek.org/

-As we are counting the number of children, breastfeeding twins or triplets (or more!) counts as two or three latches, even if they are not all breastfeeding at the same time.
+As we are counting the number of children, feeding twins or triplets (or more!) counts as two or three latches, even if they are not all feeding at the same time.
 We figure that’s fair enough!

 All venues must report their latched-on numbers by 11am.
 You will need to text the number of latches to Women’s Health Action, along with your venue number.
 Women’s Health Action will send out an email with information on sending in your numbers before the Big Latch On.